 South End is the pizza place Venice locals would prefer you didn’t know about, but we’re here to ruin that in the name of your love life.
 Although this spot is busy most nights of the week, the wait isn’t ever very long.
 Plus, you get to spend it in the parking lot of a strip mall sipping a (probably free) glass of red wine.
 If you don’t like the sound of that scenario, we value different things.

-For when all you want is simple Italian food, an old-school vibe, and to not spend $100 on dinner, Jones is here for you.
+For when all you want is simple Italian food, an old-school feel, and to not spend $100 on dinner, Jones is here for you.
 And also for when you want the best damn apple pie in town.
-Visual bonus: Everyone’s good-looking here.
+Visual bonus: everyone’s good-looking here.

-For when you feel like comfort food (that’s actually good), in an environment that’s a big step up from sticky booths and bad lighting - there’s The Bellwether, a low-key romantic option.
+When you feel like comfort food, but you need an environment that’s a big step up from pleather booths and bad lighting, there’s The Bellwether, a low-key romantic option.
 Post up at the bar, order a patty melt, and we guarantee satisfaction at one of our favorite restaurants in The Valley.